This Journal entry picks up with more clinical science about brain health and revisits Alzheimer’s disease.

 Clinical researchers have been investigating the biochemical mechanisms of this disorder and their investigations have led them to propose functional holistic lifestyle choices and practices as the therapeutic means to both prevent and reverse the disease process.

 Of course, functional medicine practitioners have practiced from this perspective for decades.
-This is the first time that major research has come down from the conventional towers to grace us with holistic conclusions about how to treat one of our most dreaded diseases.
+This is one of the first times that major research has come down from the conventional medical towers to grace us with holistic conclusions about how to treat one of our most dreaded diseases.

 I am posting links to 3 different recent interviews with Dr. Dale Bredesen in this Journal writing.